Are you looking to discover a new, modern author? Check out this list of the best 21st century authors to discover.

-Chabon frequently uses metaphor in his writing and also uses complex language.
+Chabon frequently uses metaphors in his writing and also uses complex language.
 In 2001, he won the Pulitzer for The Amazing Adventures of Kavalier & Clay, and he also wrote The Yiddish Policeman’s Union, which won the Hugo, Sidewise, Nebula and Ignotus awards.
 Several of his books have become films or television series.
 Today, Chabon lives in California with his family.

 18. Neil Gaiman

 He holds both Newberry and Carnegie medals, winning both for The Graveyard Book in 2008.
 He also has won the Hugo, Bram Stoker and Nebula awards.
 Gaiman is also known for his activism as an advocate for global refugees.
 He also supports the Comic Book Legal Defense Fund.
 Check out our review of the Neil Gaiman Masterclass.

 19. Stephen King

 A list of famous and influential 21st-century authors would not be complete without a mention of Stephen King, the famous horror and supernatural writer.
-Named the “King of Horror,” King has many famous works to his name, including 64 novels.
+Named the “King of Horror,” King has many famous works to his name, including over 64 novels.
 He was born in 1947 in Portland, Maine, and graduated from the University of Maine.
 He continues to publish books today.

 King has several awards to his name.
 In 2004, he won the World Fantasy Award for Life Achievement, and in 2007 he won the Grand Master Award from the Mystery Writers of America.
 He also has a National Medal of Arts from the U.S. National Endowment for the Arts.

 Many of his works, including The Shining and Salem’s Lot, are now major motion pictures.
 The Shining remains his most popular book, selling over 700,000 copies on its own.
 King’s books have sold more than 350 million copies to date.
 Check out our guide to the best Stephen King books.

 20. Alan Hollinghurst